jacg/nain4/doc/src/how-to/generate_random_numbers.md

 # How to generate random numbers

 `nain4` offers a range of utilities to generate random numbers.
 This includes scalars, tuples and 3-vectors.
-All these methods are gathered in the namespace `nain4::random` and exported to the namespaces `nain4` and `n4`.
+All these methods are declared in the [header](../reference/headers.md) `<n4-random.hh>` which is transitively included by `<n4-utils.hh>`.
+They are gathered in the namespace `nain4::random` and exported to the namespaces `nain4` and `n4`.

 ## Scalars